The 4 Week Suspension Trainer Workout Routine For Serious Muscle

 You may not be training to be a gymnast, but you may have been neglecting bodyweight movements as a means to add muscle.

 The TRX suspension trainer will never replace barbells or dumbbells.
-However, it's great way to augment your training.
+However, it's a great way to augment your training.
 Core work, pulling work and single limb work are a few areas where the TRX can really level up your training.

 With a sound approach, you'll be surprised at how effective the TRX can be in your own muscle building pursuit.